Noninvasive prenatal testing: Background

-Non-Invasive Prenatal Testing, or NIPT, is a simple blood draw that screens for chromosomal abnormalities of a fetus while still in utero.
+Non-Invasive prenatal testing, or NIPT, is a simple blood draw that screens for chromosomal abnormalities of a fetus while still in utero.
 When this screening was first performed it was used to determine the sex of a fetus, now it is also used to find aneuploidies in fetal DNA.
 Aneuploidies are disorders in which a fetus has the incorrect number of chromosomes, either too many or not enough.
 The use of ultrasound and biochemical markers to detect aneuploidies is usually done in the first and / or second trimester of pregnancy.
 Aneuploidies is when a fetus retains an abnormal amount of haploid cells from their parents.
 However, both of these approaches have a high rate of false positive results of 2–7%.
 If these tests indicate an increased risk of aneuploidy, then invasive diagnostic testing is used, such as amniocentesis or chorionic villus sampling.
 Many women, however, feel uncomfortable with the invasive testing, because of the risk associated with miscarriage, which is around 0.5%.
 Noninvasive prenatal testing is an intermediate step between prenatal screening and invasive diagnostic testing.
 The only physical risk associated with the procedure is the blood draw and there is no risk of miscarriage.

 NIPT works by sampling cffDNA, which are small fragments of fetal blood DNA that comes from the placenta of the mother and flows in her blood vessels.
 Circulating cffDNA can be detected in maternal blood between the 5th and the 7th week of gestational age, however more fetal DNA is available for analysis usually after 10 weeks, because the amount of fetal DNA increases over time. cffDNA, RNA and intact fetal cells can all be used to assess the genetic status of the fetus non-invasively.
-Recent advances in DNA sequencing, such as massive parallel sequencing (MPS) and digital polymerase chain reaction (PCR), are currently under exploration for the detection of chromosomal aneuploidies via NIPT/NIPS.
+Recent advances in DNA sequencing, such as massively parallel sequencing (MPS) and digital polymerase chain reaction (dPCR), are currently under exploration for the detection of chromosomal aneuploidies via NIPT/NIPS.